 This video on Autumn swimming for beginners gives advice, https://www.youtube.com/watch?v=nI2GY1UpU78, and this one talks about the benefits and how your body reacts and adapts to cold water https://www.youtube.com/watch?v=0pXLF0sucDU

-The water temperature in mid-September could be 13-16°.
-It depends on the weather in the days leading up to the session, with sunshine, rain, wind, overnight temperatures having an effect.
+The water temperature in mid-September or early June could be 13-16°.
+It depends on the weather in the days leading up to the swim session, with sunshine, rain, wind, overnight temperatures having an effect.

 This will feel cold to you if you are not used to it.
 There is some brief advice below, and see advice from the Outdoor Swimming Society https://www.outdoorswimmingsociety.com/category/survive/cold/.